BlurryFarce/Weeto/README.md

 # Weeto - Vote for your favorite character

-Created using T3-Stack , Prisma, tRPC
+# Created using T3-Stack
+Prisma, tRPC, and Planetscale + MySQL

-The character data is from  AniList API
+The character data used is from AniList API